Kylie Jenner Shows Off Hourglass Figure In Scanty Navy Bikini

 "Wow body, you're unreal," a fourth user praised, following their words with a string of angel emoji.

-The stunner captivates her 213 million Instagram follower with drool-worthy content all the time.
+The stunner captivates her 213 million Instagram followers with drool-worthy content all the time.
 Just three nights ago, she shared several photos of herself in a plunging white crop top and skintight hot pants.